 Regulatory Source Control Programs

-To improve water quality in South Florida's watersheds, ecosystem restoration strategies generally utilize a series of pollution control technologies in a "treatment train" to meet defined water quality goals (as pictured in the animation above).
+To improve water quality in South Florida's watersheds, ecosystem restoration strategies generally utilize a series of pollution control technologies in a "treatment train" to meet defined water quality goals.
 Source controls are the first step in this process, targeting pollutants – specifically, nutrients such as phosphorus and nitrogen – at their source to minimize the amount generated and prevent them from entering waterways.

 The Florida Legislature has established source control program requirements for the Southern Everglades through the Everglades Forever Act and for the Northern Everglades as part of the Northern Everglades and Estuaries Protection Program.
 The South Florida Water Management District (SFWMD), the Florida Department of Environmental Protection (DEP) and the Florida Department of Agricultural Services (FDACS) coordinate complementary source control programs in these ecosystems.
 An extensive description of current source control program implementation and future planning is further described in Chapter 4 of the South Florida Environmental Report.